 DSP determines from their own records that David was employed with the company for the period claimed.
-DSP also checks existing State data, including the CRO, to determine the date of last returns, and Revenue, to determine that there was no evidence of the employer continued to trade.
+DSP also checks existing State data, including the CRO, to determine the date of last returns, and Revenue, to determine that there was no evidence of the employer continuing to trade.
 Based on this information, DSP deems the employer insolvent from November 2004.

 As David's debts were within the 30-month (2.5 year) period from the date of deemed insolvency, they are in scope.
 DSP approves the claim.
-As such, he receives €3,000 from DSP less statutory deductions for tax and PRSI.
-The letter advises him that he may be entitled to claim back some tax from Revenue for this payment.
+As such, he receives €3,000 under the IPS.

-Table 10: Scenario 5 - unsuccessful application - debts not related to employer's insolvency
+Table 9: Scenario 5 - unsuccessful application - debts not related to employer's insolvency

-Jane worked as a builder for a sole-trader employer from 2004 to 2009 when a number of planned construction jobs fell through.
-Jane was owed several weeks' wages and was told that she would receive payment when things picked up and there would be more construction work available.
+Jane worked as an administrator for a building company from 2004 to 2009 when a number of planned construction jobs fell through.
+Jane was owed several weeks' wages and was told that she would receive payment when things picked up and there would be more work available.
 She eventually found other work and did not pursue the employer further for money she was owed.

-Jane learned a number of months later that the sole trader had taken up other work with his other employee.
+Jane learned a number of months later that the company had continued to operate.

-When the new Historical Employer Deemed Insolvent Application opens, Jane completes the DSP application form, setting out what she believes her employer owed her - unpaid wages, minimum notice and holiday pay.
+When the new Historical Deemed Insolvent process opens, Jane completes the DSP application form, setting out what she believes her employer owed her - unpaid wages, minimum notice and holiday pay.
 She then swears the application form before a Commissioner for Oaths and submits this to the Department of Social Protection (DSP).

-DSP verifies Jane's employment with the sole trader employer.
-They also use Revenue records to determine that her employer continued to employ another employee until 2015.
-They also determine that the employer did not employ any employees after that date.
-DSP determines that the date of insolvency for this claim is 2015.
+DSP verifies Jane's employment with the employer.
+They also use CRO and Revenue records to determine that her employer continued to trade until 2015.
+They also determine that the employer did not continue to trade after this date.
+DSP determines that the date of deemed insolvency for this claim is 2015.

-As Jane's debts dated back to 2009, they are outside the 30-month (2.5 year) period prior to date of insolvency.
+As Jane's debts dated back to 2009, they are outside the 30-month (2.5 year) period prior to date of deemed insolvency.
 As the debts are not related to the employer's insolvency, the claim is disallowed.

-Table 11: Scenario 6 - unsuccessful application - sole trader employer continued to employ other employees
+Table 10: Scenario 6 - unsuccessful application - sole trader employer continued to employ other employees

-John was employed as an assistant electrician by a sole trader employer from 2016 to 2019.
+John was employed as an assistant electrician by a sole trader employer from 2019 to 2023.
 John was informed by his employer that his employer intended to emigrate and would no longer employ him.
 At the time, John was owed six weeks' wages.
 His employer told him that this money would be paid but he was waiting on payment from a number of other jobs.

 Over the next few months, John pursued his former employer for unpaid wages.
-After receiving no reply, John figured his former employer had emigrated.
+After receiving no reply, John assumed his former employer had emigrated.

-When the Historical Employer Deemed Insolvent Application opens, John completes the DSP application form, setting out what he believes his employer owes him: his unpaid wages.
+When the Historical Deemed Insolvent process opens, John completes the DSP application form, setting out what he believes his employer owes him: his unpaid wages.
 He then swears the application form before a Commissioner for Oaths and submits this to the Department of Social Protection (DSP).